Unchain1014/gpg-hep/README.md

   - This key file will be encrypted with a strong shared passphrase
   - You must coordinate this shared passphrase with the recipient in some way, physical delivery is ideal
   - A key file contains 250 random characters which will be used to encrypt/decrypt your files
-  - The key file should always be transferred seperately from files
+  - The key file should always be transferred separately from files
   - You should never store the key with associated files unless processing them

 ### 4. Encrypt some text